Skip to content

 import toml

-# Path to your CDF config — use the structure from docs/catalog_based/example_config.toml
+# Path to your CDF config in the workspace (see example structure in prerequisites).

 client = load_cognite_client_from_toml(toml_file_path)